Adedayo99/practicerepo/README.md

-This repository contains code for a functional simple shell.
-It works just fine.
+This repository contains main code components for a functional commannd line interface.